 But luckily for the hare, the wolf could not catch up with him so that he could wring his neck.
 And since then, the hare has had a short tail.

 (This tale comes from Slovenia).

-These tales are reproduced in this pack with the kind permission of the 'Sveriges Invandrarinstintet Och Museum', Multicultural Centre, Sweden, 1991.
-They are published in 'Sagor - fran Hela Varlden'.
-ISBN 91-971276-7
+These tales are reproduced in this pack with the kind permission of the 'Sveriges Invandrarinstintet Och Museum', Centre multiculturel, Suède, 1991.

+They are published in 'Sagor - fran Hela Varlden' ISBN : 91 - 971276 - 7